jundalisay/spblist/content/en/research/hahnemann/chronic/part-14.md

 94 He found an idiotic melancholy arise in consequence of suppressed itch; when the itch broke out again the melancholy disappeared.

-95A student, 20 years old, had the humid itch, which so covered his hands that he became incapable of attending to his work.
+95 A student, 20 years old, had the humid itch, which so covered his hands that he became incapable of attending to his work.
 It was driven off by sulphur ointment.
 But shortly after it appeared how much his health had suffered from it.
 He became insane.

 Aufsatze, Th.
 1, p.
 130.96 Altenburg, 1791.
 Richter in Hufel.
 Journal, XV., II.
 Grossmann in Baldinger's neuem Magaz., XI, I.97